zen-audio-player/zen-audio-player.github.io/.github/CONTRIBUTING.md

 ### Syncing

-This issue arises when the `master` branch of the upstream repository has been changed (ie. new commits added) since you checked out a development branch.
+This issue arises when the `master` branch of the upstream repository has been changed (i.e. new commits added) since you checked out a development branch.
 It can be resolved in the following manner -

 0. Click on the **command line instructions**  as shown in the image above.
 The instructions are also explained below.
 0. Navigate to the current working directory of your working project on the command line.